 As noted above, the cost of benefits per employee has been in excess of 80% of salary for every year since FYE 6/30/18, with retirement plan contributions making up 58-69% of the cost of total benefits in each of these years.
 It is noted that the medical/dental/Rx costs have remained fairly consistent over the period presented above (approx. 12-14%).
 The main driver of the benefits rate is the State of CT Comptroller Employer SERS rate that is a tool the state uses to allocate expenses accross all SERS employees.
 The allocation is done only based on salary of the employees, regardless of the demographic information or tier level of the benefit plans that each employee is eligible for.
-The Green Bank has a fairly young staff, with 17 Tier III and 25 Tier IV employees of the total 50 full-time employees of the Green Bank at 9/30/23 (where Tier III and Tier IV are lower cost pension arrangements than Tier III and Tier II where the Green Bank only has 8 employees).
-This rate is a cost of doing business to the Green Bank has a quasi-public agency of the state, and management of the Green Bank has no control to manage this rate provided to us.
-Due to the demographics of our staff, we also believe the rate charged to the Green Bank based on rise road allocation to not be representative of the Tier of employees, where the Green Bank would likely pay a lower rate than what is being charged if employee demographic information as it relates to what Tier SERS plan they are enrolled in was used in the allocation.
+The Green Bank has a fairly young staff, with 17 Tier III and 25 Tier IV employees of the total 50 full-time employees of the Green Bank at 9/30/23 (where Tier III and Tier IV are lower cost pension arrangements than Tier III and Tier III where the Green Bank on Salary of the Green Bank as a quasi-public agency of the state, and management of the Green Bank has no control to manage this rate provided to us.
+Due to the demographics of our staff, we also believe the rate charged to the Green Bank based on its broad allocation to not be representative of the Tier of employees, where the Green Bank would likely pay a lower rate than what is being charged if employee demographic information as it relates to what Tier SERS plan they are enrolled in was used in the allocation.
 As further noted above, if we were to apply a standard 35% benefits rate to our salaries over the time period presented, we would save approx. \$2 - 3M per year.